 Dr. Paul Hewitt is a Professor in the Department of Psychology at the University of British Columbia.
 He is registered clinical psychologist and completed his clinical internship at the University of Washington, School of Medicine in Seattle, Washington.

 He is a Fellow of the Canadian Psychological Association and of the Association's Section on Clinical Psychology.
-Dr. Hewitt was cited as one of the top 10 Canadian clinical psychology professors for research productivity.
+Dr. Hewitt was cited as one of the top 10 Canadian clinical psychology professors for research productivity and was recently awarded the Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science by the Canadian Psychological Association.
 He has published over 200 research papers, books, and chapters on perfectionism, psychopathology, and psychotherapy.

 Dr. Paul Hewitt's research interest focuses primarily on personality vulnerabilities and their implications for psychological difficulties among adults, adolescents, and children.
 In particular, he has conducted extensive research on the construct of perfectionism as a maladaptive and multidimensional personality trait and interpersonal style that is related to problems such as suicide, depression, personality disorders, and relationship, achievement, and health problems.
 Additionally, he is conducting research on the treatment of perfectionism and provides assessment and treatment for individuals with perfectionism problems and trains clinicians in the treatment of perfectionistic behaviour.